patrick-emmanuel/playback/README.md

 # Playback
 Playback is a project I had so much **fun** building.
-It is a music streaming application that is built with of the deezer music api.
+It is a music streaming application that is built with the deezer music api.
 The technologies used are React, Redux and styled-components.
 Feel free to do whatever you want with the codebase.

 ## Installation
 * git clone https://github.com/the-bionic/playback.git